Deep Regression for Repeated Measurements: Circumventing Curse of Dimensionality

 \section{Circumventing Curse of Dimensionality}

-In modern statistical modeling and machine learning, high-dimensional complex data has become widespread, and the curse of dimensionality may have become arguably one of the most substantial challenges, especially for nonparametric regression problems.
-From the preceding results and discussion, we see that, though the behavior of the DNN estimator based repeated measurements differs from that of cross-sectional setting, the curse of dimensionality remains as a major issue, particularly, for conventionally used smooth function spaces (e.g., H\"older and Sobolev).
-Therefore, we take an analogous perspective as in the cross-section nonparametric model, and explore various low intrinsic-dimensional function spaces in this section, including the hierarchical composition model, anisotropic H\"older smoothness and manifold input.
-The DNN estimators are then shown to be adaptive to such unknown structures and hence circumvent the curse of dimensionality in a certain degree.
+In modern statistical modeling and machine learning, the prevalence of multi-dimensional data has posed the formidable challenge of the curse of dimensionality, particularly salient for nonparametric regression.
+Our previous findings indicate that while the convergence of DNN-based estimators in repeated measurements differs from that in cross-sectional context, the curse of dimensionality persists in smoothness class like H\"older space, which requires a much larger sampling frequency to achieve the optimal parametric rate.
+In this work, we examine several low intrinsic-dimensional function spaces, encompassing the hierarchical composition model, manifold input and anisotropic H\"older smoothness.
+For brevity, this section only shows the results for the first two cases, while additional results are given in Section S.1.2 in Supplementary Material.
+Demonstrably, DNN estimators exhibit adaptability to these structures without prior knowledge and specialized design, thereby mitigating the curse of dimensionality to a certain extent.

-\subsection{Hierarchical composition structure}
+\subsection{Hierarchical Composition Structure}

 The classical approach in statistics to circumvent the curse of dimensionality is to make semiparametric model assumptions, such as single index models, generalized additive models and partially linear models, so that faster convergence can be achieved.
-As a matter of fact, these model assumptions can be subsumed within a broader framework of the hierarchical composition model structure. \citet{bauer2019deep} showed that this framework can alleviate the curse of dimensionality with sigmoid or bounded continuous activated deep regression networks.
-Recently, more general hierarchical composition assumptions on the regression function approximated by ReLU deep neural networks were given in \citet{schmidtaos} and \citet{kohler2021rate}.
+In fact, these model assumptions can be subsumed within a broader framework of the hierarchical composition structure \citep{bauer2019deep,schmidtaos,kohler2021rate} that has optimal cross-sectional regression rate $n^{-2\gamma/(2\gamma+1)}$ with some index $\gamma$.
 Now, we introduce the definition of the Hierarchical composition model $\mathcal{H}^{l, \mathcal{G}}(\Sigma)$ in this paper.

 \begin{definition}[Hierarchical composition model $\mathcal{H}^{l, \mathcal{G}}(\Sigma)$] Suppose $\Sigma \subseteq \mathbb{R}^d$, $l\in \mathbb{N}$ and $\mathcal{G}$ is a $l$ height tree with nodes belonging to $(0, \infty)\times \mathbb{N}$, then the hierarchical composition model $\mathcal{H}^{l, \mathcal{G}}(\Sigma)$ is recursively defined as follows.
 For $l=1$ and $\mathcal{G}=((s,K))$,